 The cumulative grade point average (GPA) is the numerical equivalent of a letter grade (A, B, C, etc.).
 In order to meet the College’s scholarship requirements, a student must achieve a stipulated GPA according to the table below.
 The GPA is also used to determine scholarship eligibility.
 It is the student’s responsibility to keep track of his or her GPA.
 Baruch students may verify their grades and GPA by accessing their transcript through CUNYfirst self service.

 |30 or more||2.00|

 It should be noted that there are different GPA requirements for eligibility for financial aid programs (state and federal) and for retention within the College.
-See the financial aid section of this bulletin, the Schedule of Classes, or the Financial Aid Office for the minimum standards for eligibility for financial aid awards.
+See the financial aid section of this bulletin or the Office of Financial Aid Services for the minimum standards for eligibility for financial aid awards.

 Computing the Grade Point Average

 Grade point averages are computed by multiplying the credits attempted by the grade point equivalent.
 The grade point average is then computed by dividing the total grade points (GPs) by the total credits attempted.
 Below is an example of computing a GPA on a five-course, 16-credit semester program load.

 No change of final grade for a completed course will be made without the approval of the instructor’s dean.
 Deans will consider the grade change upon the receipt of the instructor’s written explanation.
 No grade will be changed after a degree is awarded.
 Extra work may not be submitted for a higher grade.